teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 10.0 (October 2017)
+* Fixed calendar time - typo from "data" back to "date" :-(
+* Fixed trip itineraries that are only walking - they have no date, if I use the trip date it's in a different format.
+* Updated rail map to lated and used cleared streetcar map.
+* Updated static data to include new station names;  updated maps to latest maps.
+* Removed QR code reader and replaced with iOS reader.
+* Rebuilt with Xcode 9;  fixed iOS 11 weird scrolling issues.
+* Removed Pebble code.
+* Fixed run-time issues found by analyzer
+* Refactored UIAlertView and UISheetView to use UIAlertController so reduce complexity.
+* Recfactored Departure cell to be in own class and to use layout subviews for multi-tasking.
+* Refactored text height calculations to use a prototype cell view and use the constants in the CellLabel class.
+* Refactored Trip cells also to calculate height much better.
+* Route color blobs are much bigger.
+* Removed CellLabel class - now we can just use the UITableViewCell class and an automatic height.
+It's like magic!

 ### Version 9.2 (August 2017)
 * Fixed crash when opening map when there is a callback
 * Fixed crash for timer if the cell is not available.